andreapassini/DontLetLukeFall/Documentation/GDD.md

 Luke's actions are not very clear and Luke's behavior is hard to predict since the game is frenetic.

 ## Player Platforms too neat Luke

 Luke can get stucked in platforms

 # TO DO

+## Slowmo while placing platforms

+Add a slowmo effect for 2 sec
+Start when clicking on the platform to move

+## Camera

+Reduce camera zoom, a camera size to 10 should be enough.
+Add a greater vertical threshold for camera movement.

 ## Background